 Plan and structure your book and your time

-To begin planning your book, set a deadline for completing your first draft.
+To start writing a novel, set a deadline for completing your first draft.
 From here you can work out how many words you need to write per day on average.
 If, for example, you give yourself a year to finish, your necessary word count per day will be (length of your novel)/365.
 If you want to write a standard length novel (80 000 to 100 000 words), your word count will be 220 to 280 words per day approximately.
 When you look at it this way, it’s entirely possible to write your book in a year (or a much shorter period if you have more time to write).

 If possible structure each writing session in advance so that you have a clear plan of what you will be working on and where it fits into the larger picture.
 If you already have a story outline, build which parts of the story arc you will work on during each session into your plan.
 In a week or month planner, write, for example, ‘Write first scene (protagonist receives word of an approaching army, forms party to defend the village)’.
 If you are not sure how to outline, try one of these 7 outlining methods.